-- A. CONTRACTOR shall actively participate in local and regional EMS activities, committee meetings, and work groups and shall assist in the development of EMS system changes. - B. CONTRACTOR shall exercise its best, good faith efforts to maintain positive working relationships with other EMS system participants in the COUNTY.
+A. CONTRACTOR shall actively participate in local and regional EMS activities, committee meetings, and work groups and shall assist in the development of EMS system changes.

-- C. CONTRACTOR shall ensure that its personnel work professionally and collaboratively with first responders in the transition of patient care at the scene of an EMS incident. - D. CONTRACTOR shall designate a single individual as its contact person for first response agencies and other EMS system participants in the COUNTY. - E. CONTRACTOR shall designate a single individual as its contact person for AGENCY to address day-to-day issues and CONTRACTOR'S performance under this AGREEMENT. - F. CONTRACTOR shall restock BLS supplies, if such supplies are normally carried on CONTRACTOR'S ambulances, on a one-for-one basis, based on actual patient utilization on calls by first response agencies in the COUNTY. - G. As part of the COUNTY subsidy, CONTRACTOR shall provide EMS system related training/ education services to first responder agencies within the COUNTY, as is reasonable and at a level prevailing in the industry.
-CONTRACTOR shall make a good faith effort to participate in regular training programs with EMS system participants within the COUNTY. - H. CONTRACTOR shall provide field ride-along and internship training opportunities for EMT, AEMT, and paramedic students from AGENCY approved training programs.
+- B. CONTRACTOR shall exercise its best, good faith efforts to maintain positive working relationships with other EMS system participants in the COUNTY. - C. CONTRACTOR shall ensure that its personnel work professionally and collaboratively with first responders in the transition of patient care at the scene of an EMS incident. - D. CONTRACTOR shall designate a single individual as its contact person for first response agencies and other EMS system participants in the COUNTY. - E. CONTRACTOR shall designate a single individual as its contact person for AGENCY to address day-to-day issues and CONTRACTOR'S performance under this AGREEMENT. - F. CONTRACTOR shall restock BLS supplies, if such supplies are normally carried on CONTRACTOR'S ambulances, on a one-for-one basis, based on actual patient utilization on calls by first response agencies in the COUNTY. - G. CONTRACTOR shall collaborate with first responder agencies in the COUNTY in developing monthly run reviews and training topics offered at rotating locations throughout the COUNTY, at no cost to such first responder agencies. - H. CONTRACTOR shall make a good faith effort to participate in regular training programs with EMS system participants within the COUNTY. - I. CONTRACTOR shall provide field ride-along and internship training opportunities for EMT, AEMT, and paramedic students from AGENCY approved training programs.